 I love the idea of using a tooth pillow to store the tooth.
-In the middle of the night, find the tooth pillow and remove the tooth from the pocket.
+In the middle of the night, find the little pillow and remove the tooth from the small pocket.
 Make it easy on yourself and hang the pillow on your child’s door or headboard, or even set it on the window sill. 😉

 It’s pretty easy to make a tooth pillow using these directions.

-If you’re not crafty, you can also find some really cute tooth pillows on Amazon or make your own tooth box from my printable Tooth Fairy Bundle.
+If you’re not crafty, you can also find some really cute tooth pillows on Amazon, repurpose a mint tin, or make your own tooth box from my printable Tooth Fairy Bundle.

 Get a special tooth fairy plate